zhituanchen/ansible-oraclerac/README.md

 # Notice
 These scripts are optimized based on the installation processes shared by users online.
 If there is any infringement, please contact me in time to delete them.
+Hope this can be of help to you